 including new ecological research positions, increased environmental monitoring infrastructure, and appropriate funding of recovery plans, to ensure

 Cherry picking recommendations condemns our species

 Sussan Ley’s response to Professor Graeme Samuel’s (on screen) review doesn’t bring confidence.
 AAP Image/Lukas Coch

-Samuel’s report has provided a path forward that could make a substantial difference to Australia’s shocking track record of biodiversity conservation and land stewardship.
+Samuel’s report has provided a path forward that could make a substantial difference to Australia’s shocking track record of biodiversity conservation

 But Environment Minister Sussan Ley’s response so far suggests the Morrison government plans to cherry pick from Samuel’s recommendations, and rush through changes without appropriate safeguards.